KevinLu/space-gallery/README.md

 space-gallery is a small app designed to nicely format images from NASA's Astronomy Picture of the Day API.
 Each image's page is statically generated with Next.js, thus allowing shareable links with the appropriate `meta` tags.

+It was built for the Summer 2022 Shopify Frontend Developer Intern application.

 ## Try it out

 The project is currently hosted at https://space-gallery.vercel.app/

 ## Features

 - Responsive design, works on mobile